awsdocs/amazon-chime-sdk-developer-guide/doc_source/case-4.md

-# Capturing digits<a name="case-4"></a>
+# Receiving caller input<a name="case-4"></a>

-You use the `ReceiveDigits` action to receive inbound dual\-tone multi frequency \(DTMF\) digits and symbols\.
-When the SIP media application receives one or more DTMF digits, it invokes a Lambda function with the `ReceivedDigits` value contained in the `ActionData` object\.
+You use the `ReceiveDigits` action to collect inbound DTMF digits and match them against a regular expression\.
+When the SIP media application receives digits that match the regular expression, it invokes a Lambda function with an `ACTION_SUCCESSFUL` event\.
+The collected digits appear in the `ReceivedDigits` value in the `ActionData` object\.

-When a Lambda function first returns a `ReceiveDigits` action, and that action runs successfully, it gets back a function similar to this example:
+For example:

 ```
 {